Bowel Obstruction In Dogs

 Laparotomy

-Gastric dilatation volvulus requires immediate surgery.
-Foreign objects or masses that are obstructing the intestines will also often require immediate surgery to remove the object and necrotic tissue.
-The pet will undergo general anesthesia.
-The stomach and/or small intestines will be opened to remove the foreign object/mass or to correct any abnormal folding.
+Gastric dilatation volvulus requires immediate surgery — which can involve a process called a laparotomy, which is performed in the abdominal area.
+Here, foreign objects or masses that are obstructing the intestines will be removed, as well as any necrotic tissue.
+The dog will undergo general anesthesia throughout the surgery: the stomach and/or small intestines will be opened to remove the foreign object/mass or to correct any abnormal folding.

 Resection and Anastomosis